Paris IAS

 Scientific priorities in FIAS

-The fellows’ projects at the Paris IAS can be in any disciplines and themes in the social sciences and humanities (SSH).
-Nevertheless, we are looking for projects that do more than just add another brick to the wall of conventional knowledge.
-The Paris IAS funds groundbreaking, far reaching interdisciplinary research that helps inform the big scientific and social questions of our times.
+Nevertheless, the Paris IAS aims to support projects that do more than just add another brick to the wall of conventional knowledge, andfunds groundbreaking, far reaching interdisciplinary research that helps inform the big scientific and social questions of our times.
+Accordingly, the different selection instances of the fellowship place a strong emphasis on the following 4 criteria:

-• Scientific excellence and innovation of the research project and the candidate.
+- Scientific excellence and innovation of the research project and the candidate.

 The Paris IAS values collective intelligence and interdisciplinarity.
 Fellows are expected to contribute generously to discussions and to the communal life of the Institute, during the compulsory weekly internal seminar, lunches together, and beyond.
 They will also be requested to give at least one public lecture.